RZEdward/RZEdward.github.io/_pages/about.md

 <br>
 Graduate of Durham University as a Master in Science in Biology and Physics within the Natural Sciences programme.

-I am driven by a deep interest in mathematics, statistics, and model development, and I have developed a range of technical skills in the field of machine learning, data engineering, and data science through personal projects, work history, and self-study.
+I am driven by a deep interest in mathematics, statistics, and model development, and I have developed a range of technical skills in the fields of business analysis, data science, data engineering, and machine learning, through personal projects, work history, and self-study.

 My current research interests lie in convolutional neural networks and classical reinforcement learning methods.
 <br>